mSvcBench/muBench/Docs/Manual.md

 Note: if you had errors in installing the required modules may be that some of them have not been properly compiled in your device.
 There could be some missing `ffi` dev and `cairo` libraries that can be installed with `sudo apt-get install libffi-dev libcairo2`, or it may help to install C/C++ building tools, e.g. `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for latest version) on Ubuntu.

 ### Install and access the monitoring framework
-µBench uses Prometheus, Grafana, Istio and Jaeger to get metrics and traces of generated applications as described [here](../Monitoring/kubernetes-full-monitoring/README.md) .
+µBench uses Prometheus, Grafana, Istio, Kiali and Jaeger to get metrics and traces of generated applications as described [here](../Monitoring/kubernetes-full-monitoring/README.md) .
 The file `monitoring-install.sh` install this framework in the cluster.
 It can be run either from the µBench Docker bash or by the host shell with

 ```zsh